melindwang/melindwang.github.io/about.md

 I am a Senior Research Assistant at the Federal Reserve Board of Governors.
 I graduated from the University of Southern California with a bachelors in Economics & Mathematics.

-My current research interests include affordable housing and place based policy effectiveness.
+My current research interests include access to mortgage credit and place based policy effectiveness.
 My fields of study are public finance and urban economics.

 <span id="email"></span>